Summary of Topics

 No process that takes such a complex data set and distills it into a single alert is going to be perfect.
 Nor will a solution assembled from thousands of disparate and moving pieces ever be without error.
 But we pride ourselves on providing the absolute best solution in the marketplace.

 Tell me more about how these alerts work.

-Confirmation by DDS of a criminal conviction meeting your organization’s criteria sets in motion a notification process.
+Confirmation by eLUMINATE of a criminal conviction meeting your organization’s criteria sets in motion a notification process.
 The tangible result is an information packet that we refer to as an “Activity Alert.”

 eLUMINATE has one output: verified Activity Alerts.

 The eLuminate system allows for 1 to 3 designated individuals within your organization to receive alerts for each enrolled participant.
 These administrative contact persons can be updated as you see fit.

 Notifications reach the correct administrator(s).

 Activity Alerts are transmitted as an email to persons authorized within your company to receive the notification.
 These approved administrators can simply click on a url to download a .pdf copy of the relevant criminal conviction.
 No personal information is included in the originating email alert, and all Activity Alerts are 100% comprised of information that is in the public domain.